Utatistics/bothnode-infra/README.md

 ```

 ### IaC tool for bothnode: Ethereum Smartcontracs (DeFi) Mitigating the Manipulation
-What you can do with [bothnode](https://github.com/Utatistics/bothnode/tree/main):
+What you can do with bothnode-infra:
- - manage cloud resouces for bothnode with the use of OSS cloud automation tools
+ - manage cloud resouces for [bothnode](https://github.com/Utatistics/bothnode/tree/main) with the use of OSS cloud automation tools